 A. Roles and Responsibilities of Principal Investigators / Project Directors

-- Develop the proposal narrative and project budget (independently or in collaboration with the CFR office).
+- Develop the proposal narrative and project budget.

 - Complete a Proposal Endorsement Form and Conflict of Interest Form to accompany a draft statement of work and budget to begin the internal review process.